 The Treeline will be uniquely Ann Arbor.
-The proposed route of the urban trail runs along the alignment of historic Allen Creek—from the Big House through the heart of downtown to the Huron River—linking to the Border-to-Border Trail, Argo Pond, and the Cascades.
-A space that connects us to our roots in the middle of downtown.
+The proposed route of the urban trail runs along the alignment of historic Allen Creek—from Argo Dam through the heart of downtown to 1st and Liberty and beyond—linking to the Border-to-Border Trail, Argo Pond, and the Cascades.
 A trail on which to walk, run, bike, and unwind that exemplifies our way of life.

 The Treeline Conservancy exists to foster the creation of an urban trail that becomes an integral connector of people and places in Ann Arbor.
 The trail will: